bf4648/tasky/README.md

 **NOTE**: The script will create a `~/.tasky/keys.txt` file that persists your API credentials on disk.
 Take care not to commit this data into any public repositories.
 You are responsible for securing your keys!

+**NOTE**: Requires Python 2.7, Google API client for Python, and Gflags.
+The needed packages are installable from PyPi and are in the requirements.txt file.
+Use pip install -r requirements.txt to install them.

 ## Installation
 Many [Todo.txt][todotxt] users rename the script to simply 't'.
 I recommend something similar; however, for clarity's sake I will refer to the script as 'tasky' for this documentation.